Maybrat language: Classification and dialects

-The most distinct dialect, at least in comparison to Mayhapeh, is Karon, which in some previous surveys has been listed as a separate language.
+The most divergent dialect, Karon Dori, is sometimes considered a distinct language.
 The differences between Maymaru and Mayhapeh on the other hand are very small, but the two are nevertheless regarded by their speakers as distinct dialects.
 This is largely because the Maymaru speak significantly faster, so much so that the Mayhapeh often have difficulties understanding them.
 The dialect whose phonology and grammar are described in the following sections is Mayhapeh, as analysed by Dol in her 2007 grammar.
 The two papers by Brown (1990, 1991) are on noun phrases and phonology and they are based on the Maymaru dialect as spoken in the village of Kambuaya.

+Irires is also known as Karon Dori, Meon, or Maiyach.
+Some exonyms include: